 When I heard about Agent Carter as a series, I was a very excited at the thought of designing for a female undercover agent set in post-war New York.
 The era was a challenging time for women trying to work in the men's world.
 I loved Peggy Carter in Captain America: The First Avenger, and knew this was going to be a great series. --- Giovanna Ottobre-Melton, costume designer ---

-Despite this "parallel reality" feel the series have, you can tell that the designer did her homework and did thorough researching on the period.
-Because the base style is deeply entrenched in the American 1940's.
+Despite this "parallel reality" feel the series have, you can tell that the designer did her homework and did thorough research on the period.
+Because the base style is deeply entrenched in the American 1940s.